yutarohtanaka/OpenScPCA-analysis/analyses/celltype-annotation-osteosarcoma/README.md

 ## Computational resources

-We are performing this on our lab's Google Cloud environment with a Virtual Machine (e2-standard-32) instance.
+We have performed this analysis on our lab's Google Cloud environment with a Virtual Machine (e2-standard-32) instance.
 A smaller machine may be able to perform this analysis, but we have not tested this.